SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

    go through the steps of sending an open-source contribution:

    1. Go online and find a project you do not own, where you can improve the code.
 For simplicity you can just choose the repository belonging to the course.
-Now fork the project by clicking the *Fork* botton.
+Now fork the project by clicking the *Fork* button.
       ![forking](../figures/forking.PNG)
       This will create a local copy of the repository which you have complete writing access to.
 Note that code updates to the original repository does not update code in your local repository.